yornaath/batshit/README.md

 # batshit

-A batch manager that will batch requests for a certain data type within a given window.
+A batch manager that will deduplicate and batch requests for a certain data type made within a window.

 ## Quickstart